dpshelio/friend-group/README.md

-# A group of friends
+# A group of very good friends

 We will use this repository to see different ways of representing a group of friends and acquaintances in Python.